jacobo/being_present/slides.md

 ## By being in the here and now we understand that the past and future only exist in the present.
 ## That's all there is, but speaking for myself, I couldn't ask for more.

-.notes quote by Gerry Lopez
+.notes quote by Gerry Lopez.
+He was talking about his experience big wave surfing.
+Fortunately for me, I can get this feeling from less life-threatening situations.

 !SLIDE
 # Gerry Lopez